thelang-io/docs.thelang.io/docs/guides/keywords.md

 # {{ page.title }}
-This is the list of reserved keywords, you can't define variable, function or object with any of this names.
+This is the list of reserved keywords, you can't define variable, function or object with any of these names.

 ```
 async       import